Hiking for Beginners: Top 5 Takeaways and My Favorite Hikes

 - Written by Lindsey Huster

 - Last updated 5 months ago

 Here are the top 5 things I think new hikers need to be thinking about and these are great reminders even for experienced hikers.

 Over the past few weeks, I’ve been sharing information that I’ve learned about hiking for beginners.
 I’m no expert, but I’ve learned so much since moving to Utah and subsequently have added hiking to my list of hobbies.
 Check out my previous posts for more basic information on hiking.

 - Hiking for Beginners: Basic Trail Info

 - Have some trail knowledge; general and specific to the trail you choose to hike.

 - Carry enough food and water for the trip and extra for an emergency.

-- Be safe on the trail; wear sunscreen, carry basic first aid supplies including medical, shelter and a light source.
+- Be safe on the trail; wear sunscreen, and carry basic first aid supplies including medical, shelter, and a light source.

 - Be comfortable and functional in clothing and shoe choices.